AvaloniaUI/avalonia-docs/docs/reference/built-in-data-binding-converters.md

 </StackPanel>
 ```

 Negation also works when you bind to a non-Boolean value.
-This works because the bound value is first converted to a Boolean (using the function `Convert.ToBoolean` ) and then the result is negated.&#x20;
+This works because the bound value is first converted to a Boolean (using the function `Convert.ToBoolean` ) and then the result is negated.

 For example, as the integer zero is converted to false (by the function `Convert.ToBoolean`) and all other integer values are converted to true, you can use the negation operator to show a message when a collection is empty, like this: